Ferigone/discord-bot/README.md

 # Discord Bot

-> Bot is creating for my discord server mainly but i make it public`
+> Bot were created for my discord server mainly but i make it public`

 > > Commands for now